rseichter/automx2/README.md

 ```

 5. Activate virtual environment and install the latest automx2 release from PyPI.
 Make sure to pick the correct
-activation for your shell (see venv/bin directory).
-This example uses BASH.
+activation for your shell from the `venv/bin` directory.
+This is an example for BASH.
 ```shell
 . venv/bin/activate
 pip install automx2
 ```

-## Updating
+# Updating

 An existing installation can be updated like this:
 ```shell